soboln9/first/README.md

 > Required Qt version - 6.6.3

 ##### For Ubuntu
-1.Set the downloaded file to executable using: chmod +x.
+1. Set the downloaded file to executable using: chmod +x.
 2. You may also need to install libxcb-cursor:
 ```
 sudo apt install libxcb-cursor0